for a livable Seattle

-I have lived in District 3 for but a few of the years I've lived in Seattle, including the Central Area, Broadway District, Capitol Hill, Leschi and Mt.
+I have lived in District 3 for 40 years.
+I've lived in the Central Area, Broadway District, Capitol Hill, Leschi and Mt.
 Baker.

-For decades I have dedicated my time to improving Seattle.
-A few examples of my involvement: President of the Mount Baker Community Club; an active member of the Federation of Community Councils; President of the Cleveland High School PTSA; Vice President of the Seattle District Council; current President of the South Seattle Crime Prevention Council; and engagement in many zoning and equity issues.
+For over 25 years I have dedicated my time to improving Seattle.
+A few examples of my involvement: in 10th year as President of the South Seattle Crime Prevention Council; President of the Mount Baker Community Club; an active member of the Federation of Community Councils; President of the Cleveland High School PTSA; Vice Chair of the City Neighborhood Council; and engagement in many zoning and equity issues.

 In 2006 I founded and led an organization called Many Cultures, One Message.
 We successfully blocked Mayor Nickels' attempt to declare all of SE Seattle blighted.
 A blight designation would have given the City the power to force immigrant and modest-income property owners to sell at bargain prices.
 The City's intent was to later "sell the properties to developers at a discount."

 While serving on the Seattle Public Schools Closure Committee I fought to protect schools from closure in areas where population growth was expected, and to ensure equity for low-income students and students of color.
 I came up with creative solutions of how to best serve student needs, which the District sadly ignored, resulting in disproportionate harm to low-income students and students of color.

 As President of the Cleveland High School PTSA, I convinced reluctant parents to host the school's first auction fundraiser in its nearly 90-year history.
 We raised over six times the national average for school auctions, and used all proceeds to purchase much-needed resources for Cleveland students.